What is an Inventory Count?

 Most of today’s POS systems have inventory counting options.
 This allows a restaurant to automatically track inventory based on what was sold from the menu.
 A restaurant does this by keeping track of the recipe of each dish, and any time a dish is ordered, the system automatically removes the items from inventory.

-Even though a restaurant has inventory tracking through its POS system, it still performs physical inventory counts to ensure the accuracy of the data in the system.
-This is done by having employees go through storage areas, coolers, and dry storage to count and record all items on hand.
+Once again, even though a restaurant has inventory counting capabilities with its POS, it will continue to count their physical inventory to ensure the accuracy of its data in the system.
+This is done by having employees go through their storage areas, coolers, and dry storage, and inventory all of the items they have on hand.

 By having regular inventory counts, restaurants can more easily manage their purchasing, control waste, and operate more efficiently in the kitchen.